widberg/usercall.hpp/README.md

 # usercall.hpp

-MSVC Visual C++ Macros for custom calling conventions on functions
+MSVC Visual C++ Preprocessor macros for custom calling conventions on functions

 ## Why?

 I originally had this idea while using [microsoft/Detours](https://github.com/microsoft/Detours) to inject a DLL into a running program and hook some functions.
 The problem with using the standard [Argument Passing and Naming Conventions](https://docs.microsoft.com/en-us/cpp/cpp/argument-passing-and-naming-conventions?view=msvc-160), i.e. __cdecl, __fastcall, __stdcall, etc., is that not every function in the exe used one of these predefined standards.
 After some research I discovered that this was due to the MSVC Visual C++ compiler optimizing register allocations to prevent stack thrashing.
 Long story short, I got fed up with writing a custom prolog and epilog for every function so here we are `usercall.hpp`.

-## Wouldn't This Have Been Easier to Make in Python/AWK/Perl?

-Yes.

 ## Features